JohnnyCrazy/SpotifyAPI-NET/SpotifyAPI.Docs/docs/iplayableitem.md

 title: IPlayableItem
 ---

-When working with playlists or the current playing context, you will encounter a type `IPlayableItem`, which only contains a `Type` property.
+When working with playlists or the current playing context, you will encounter the `IPlayableItem` type, which only contains a `Type` property.
 Spotify recently introduced shows/episodes to the API, and thus had to adapt API endpoints which previously just returned track objects.
-Now, playlists and the current playing context can include two types, tracks and episodes.
+Now, playlists and the current playing context can include two types: tracks and episodes.
 To reflect this in our models, we introduced `IPlayableItem`.

 ```csharp
 var spotify = new SpotifyClient("YourAccessToken");